BU-ISCIII/panelLowFreq-nf/doc/output.md

    - `{sample_id}_hsMetrics.out`: full picard hsmetrics output per sample.
    - Description of Picard hsMetrics columns in its output can be found in [AnnexIII](#annex-iii)

+## Bedtools
+[Bedtools](http://bedtools.readthedocs.io/en/latest/) is used for calculating exons with less than 20x of depth of coverage, with bedtools coverage utility.
+**Results directory:** ANALYSIS/{ANALYSIS_ID/99-stats/bedtools}
+- Files:
+   - `{sample_id}.cov.csv`: coverage information for each feature in enrichment (bed) file.
+   - `{sample_id}.cov.csv_exons_below20.txt`: exons with mean depth of coverage below 20x.
+   - `exons_not_covered_stats.csv`: summary with information of percentage of exons above and below 20x depth of coverage.

 ## Variant Calling
 ### Samtools
 Samtools mpileup command is used for generate a pileup for one the BAM files.
 In the pileup format each line represents a genomic position, consisting of chromosome name, 1-based coordinate, reference base, the number of reads covering the site, read bases, base qualities and alignment mapping qualities.
 Information on match, mismatch, indel, strand, mapping quality and start and end of a read are all encoded at the read base column.
 This information is used by [VarScan](#varscan) for doing the proper variant calling step.